1996 California Proposition 218: Tiered (conservation) water rates and the 2015 Capistrano decision

-Voter Approval for New or Increased Property-Related Fees and Charges
+Voter approval for new or increased property-related fees and charges

 An election is also required for certain new or increased property-related fees or charges.
 Except for fees or charges for sewer, water, or refuse collection services, no property related fee or charge may be imposed or increased unless and until that property-related fee or charge is submitted and approved by either a majority vote of the property owners of the property subject to the property-related fee or charge or, at the option of the agency, by a two-thirds vote of the electorate residing in the affected area.

 A property-related fee or charge election must be conducted not less than 45 days after the required public hearing.
 An agency is allowed to adopt procedures similar to those for increases in assessments in the conduct of property-related fee or charge elections.
 However, a property-related fee or charge election cannot be used to validate or override a property-related fee or charge otherwise prohibited under Proposition 218.

 Property-related fees or charges for sewer, water, or refuse collection services are exempt from the election requirement.
 Since the exemptions represent exceptions to an election requirement, the election exemptions are strictly construed.
 Nevertheless, most property-related fees or charges fall within an election exemption as utility fees for water, sewer, or refuse collection services.
 Examples of new or increased property-related fees or charges that ordinarily require an election include stormwater fees or flood control fees.